BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/object_patterns.md

 ---

 # State Machines

- A state machine is a system with a number of defined 'states', which can only be in one state at a time, and with defined rules to 'transition' between states.
+A state machine is a system with a number of defined 'states'.
+The system can only be in one state at a time, and with defined rules to 'transition' between states.

+At their simplest a state machine is an object, with the top level keys referencing the current state, and the values of those keys being an array of allowable transitions.

+They also use a function to determine

 ---